theramiyer/blog/content/post/2021/my-experience-with-vaccination.md

 If you get the common after-effects of the vaccines:

-1. They tell you that the vaccine works.
+1. They tell you that the vaccine works on you.
 2. They tell you that you have a functional immunity.
-3. If the second dose showed these effects while the first did not, it means that the first dose worked.
-It means that your immunity was able to detect the (acting) pathogen, and could start its work sooner.
+3. If the second dose showed these effects while the first did not, it means that the first dose has done its job.
+It means that your immunity was able to detect the (acting) pathogen, and could start its work at the right time.

-That said, do not worry if the vaccine showed no effects.
+That said, do not worry if you do not feel any of these effects after vaccination.
 Every human body is different.
 Each of us has our own strategy to deal with infections.
 Who knows, your body may be handling it in silence.

 Go, get vaccinated.

 If the first thirty minutes after the jab were uneventful, you are safe.
-Be at the vaccination centre those thirty minutes.
+Chill at the vaccination centre those thirty minutes.
 These centres have doctors who know how to handle each of the adverse effects.

 Look at the millions of people who got vaccinated and are fine, rather than looking at the handful who were not.
 Nothing in this world is a hundred percent risk-free.
 The choice should be between the safer of the two---the disease or the vaccine.
-In my view and that of the scientific community's, the latter is much safer.
+In my view and that of the scientific community's, the latter is much safer---based on the data.